yayra/Business-Analytics/A-B_Testing/README.md

     𝐵 = count of distinct customers in the control group who made purchases after the treatment period.
 </div>

-<p><b>Note</b>: This analysis focuses on the application of the DiD methodology in A/B testing within the scenario of a limited budget, which the Marketing Department was able to secure for executing the test, not exceeding 1,000 USD (12 million UZS).</p>
+<p align="justify"><b>Note</b>: This analysis focuses on the application of the DiD methodology in A/B testing within the scenario of a limited budget, which the Marketing Department was able to secure for executing the test, not exceeding 1,000 USD (12 million UZS).</p>

-## About the Dataset
+### 8. About the Dataset

-The dataset used for this project consists of two files: *order_master_did.csv* and *coupon_target_table.csv*.
-Below is the metadata for each dataset:
+<p align="justify">The dataset used for this project consists of two files: *order_master_did.csv* and *coupon_target_table.csv*.
+Below is the metadata for each dataset:</p>

 #### **Coupons Dataset**